-This document focuses on the pre-commercial network trials phase of the NGMN 5G Trial & Testing Initiative which has the following scope: Developing a testing framework for 5G New Radio (NR), as developed by 3GPP, allowing the harmonization of the testing methodologies between the different parties conducting trials.
+This document (Version 2) focuses on the pre-commercial network trials phase of the NGMN 5G Trial & Testing Initiative which has the following scope: Developing a testing framework for 5G New Radio (NR), as developed by 3GPP, allowing the harmonization of the testing methodologies between the different parties conducting trials.
 Devising a strategy for the trials activities to guarantee efficiency and success of the different trials activities.
 Testing 5G capabilities in realistic conditions with pre-commercial equipment.

 The aim of this work is to highlight what implications and trade-offs related to the delivery of new 5G services are relevant for mobile network operators.
 Some of these new services, in fact, require extremely low latency and high reliability of the communication link, which have very little in common with the targets that the telecommunications industry has worked towards until today.
 The new 5G requirements, in fact, now call for a re-think on how the future network will have to be designed and optimised in order to enable the new services.
-The purpose of this document is to outline relevant trade-offs that need to be taken into account when delivering 5G services.
-In particular, the interplay among coverage, packet size, data rate, latency, and reliability, is analysed.
+The purpose of this document is to identify realistic end-to-end deployment configurations that can potentially deliver the 5G extreme services across their footprint and to highlight some of the key challenges that come into play in this context.

 This paper presents a summary of the findings of the NGMN V2X task force and concludes with a list of key points.